akabekobeko/wp-theme-minimalflat2/src/readme.txt

 == Change Log ==

+= 1.1.0 =
+* Support for Momentum scroll for the iOS Safari
+* Fix the display of the tag cloud

 = 1.0.7 =
 * Fixed: Bug that space is displayed on the right in the iOS Safari